Contempt or 'Sub-Judice' Rules

 Here are some further activities that would or could be in contempt:

-It is a contempt of court " ... to obtain, disclose or solicit any particulars of statements made, opinions expressed, arguments advanced or votes cast by members of the jury in the course of their deliberations in any legal proceedings".
+In Scotland it is a contempt of court " ... to obtain, disclose or solicit any particulars of statements made, opinions expressed, arguments advanced or votes cast by members of the jury in the course of their deliberations in any legal proceedings".

 On no account must programme-makers make any approach or speak to jurors or potential jurors about the legal proceedings in which they are or were involved without taking legal advice.